Anaid0616/react-ecom/README.md

 ---

-## Description
+## 🛍️ Project Brief

-The purpose of this project is to apply modern front-end tools and workflows to build a product listing site from scratch.
-It supports product discovery, client-side routing, live search filtering, state management for the cart, and a confirmation-based checkout flow.
-Styling is done using Styled Components and the application is fully responsive across devices.
+This application is a functional eCommerce site built with React.
+It fetches product data, allowing users to:

+- Browse all products on the homepage
+- View detailed product information
+- Add products to a cart
+- Complete a checkout flow
+- Contact the store via a validated form

 ---

 ## Features

-- 🔍 **Live Search Bar** with suggestions
-- 🛍️ **Product Grid** layout with responsive cards
+- 🔍 **Homepage** | Lists all products from the API.
+Includes an autocomplete search bar that filters by product title.
+- 🛍️ **Product Page** | Dynamic route that shows detailed product info including image, price, discount, and reviews.
-- 🛒 **Cart Management** with Zustand
+- 🛒 **Cart Page** with Zustand
-- 🖼️ **Product Details Page** with routing
 - ✅ **Checkout Success Page** with confetti animation
-- 📱 **Mobile-First Design**
-- ⚙️ **Unit Tests** with Vitest and Testing Library
+- 📱 **Contact Page** | Validated form with name, subject, email, and message inputs.

 ---